Azure/azure-iot-sdk-csharp/iothub/device/samples/convention-based-samples/readme.md

 The samples demonstrate two scenarios:

 - An IoT Plug and Play device that implements the [Thermostat][d-thermostat] model.
-This model has a single interface that defines telemetry, properties and commands.
+This model has a single interface (the default component) that defines telemetry, properties and commands.
 - An IoT Plug and Play device that implements the [Temperature controller][d-temperature-controller] model.
-This model uses multiple components:
+This model defines multiple interfaces:
   - The top-level interface defines telemetry, properties and commands.
   - The model includes two [Thermostat][thermostat-model] components, and a [device information][d-device-info] component.